cngroupdk/cnu-level-up/Level 2/README.md

 Good luck and happy coding!

+## “Stand-up”

+As mentioned before you and your mentors gonna have a meeting every single day, so-called `stand-ups`

+**What can you expect?**

+- discussing your questions
+- demoing your status
+- code-review with focus on code quality
+- all questions should be prepared for the stand-up

 ## Learning = making mistakes

 We want to say this loud and clear, learning programming is a process of making mistakes and learning from them.
 Do NOT get discouraged when you can't solve a challenge.